vyompv/smartcar/README.md

 # Smart Car GM's API

+This is a simple REST API developed using Swagger, which takes in another REST API format to produces another standard format.
 Herokuapp is in free usage mode, links might sleep for a few hours once randomly (in a day).
 If site is down return after a  few hours.

 ##GET: